SAP/ai-sdk-js/packages/orchestration/README.md

 #### Content Filtering

-Use the Orchestration client with filtering to restrict the type of content that is passed to and received from a generative AI model.
+Use the orchestration client with filtering to restrict the type of content that is passed to and received from a generative AI model.

 This feature enables you always filter both input and the output of a model based on content safety criteria.